 The Teacher in charge will double-check that all adults helping to supervise the trip have been subject to Police checks (see 5.2 above).

-A copy of the completed Risk Assessment Form will be uploaded to SmartLog For internal visits a visiting speaker risk assessment will be completed by the teacher organising the event.
+For internal visits a visiting speaker risk assessment will be completed by the teacher organising the event.